Company

 What are the OxyMem cleaning and storage procedures?

-Biofilm maintenance and control are accomplished automatically by the control system.
 Since the membrane is dense and has no pores, no special cleaning is required.
 Membranes are not subject to drying; they can be stored indoors, in dry conditions as long as they are protected from sunlight and physical damage.

 If the aeration demand increases how will the oxygen transfer be maintained to prevent the system turning anaerobic?

-As the load increases the oxygen supplied can be increased by increasing the airflow through the membranes.
-This results in an increase in overall oxygen concentration within the membranes resulting in increased performance instantaneously.
-Alternatively in systems where there is a large variation in aeration demand, the Oxygen transfer rate can be increased by increasing the % of oxygen in the air supplied .
-This will result in more kg of oxygen being transferred for a given membrane surface area.
+Alternatively in systems where there is a large variation in aeration demand, the Oxygen transfer rate could possibly be increased by increasing the % of oxygen in the air supplied .
+This may result in more kg of oxygen being transferred for a given membrane surface area.

 Discover how it works